-Sapa and the surrounding areas of the Lào Cai province in northern Vietnam boast panoramic views of lush rice paddies enveloped by vast and dramatic mountain peaks, and its honestly one of the most beautiful places I’ve ever seen.
+Sa Pa and the surrounding areas of Lào Cai province in Northern Vietnam boast panoramic views of lush rice paddies enveloped by vast and dramatic mountain peaks, and its honestly one of the most beautiful places I’ve ever seen.
 Very rarely can you drive for miles and miles, stop in a random spot, look around 360 degrees and feel overwhelmed by what you see.

 We arrived in Sapa at about 6.30am.
 It was 360,000VND (aprox $17) for a sleeper bus from Halong/Bãi Cháy to Lào Cai and this included a direct minibus transfer to Sapa.The journey took around 7.5 hours and I would recommend staying awake for the ride from Lào Cai to Sapa as the views of the rice paddies are incredible (unfortunately I was too tired to keep my eyes open at this point!)
 When we arrived the air was fresh and crisp so our hoodies went straight on.
 As soon as we stepped off the bus we were approached by a local ethnic woman with the most gorgeous baby strapped to her back.
 She was trying to get us to do a homestay with her and gave us her tourist review book to read.
 As we’d just arrived we didn’t want to commit to anything so we pinky promised we’d call her and let her know if we were going to do the homestay with her or not (to be continued later on in the post!)

 The journey worked up quite an appetite so we grabbed a banh mi from outside the market and made our way to the first coffee shop we could find (amazing coffee – it was like a tiramisu with three layers).
 We hadn’t booked anywhere to stay and luckily the owner of a small hotel called The Honey Moon Hotel approached us and gave us a good price for a triple room.
-We bartered down from 120,000 to 80,000 per person (only if we didn’t tell anyone else!)
-She went to the market while we were finishing our coffees.
-We could see lots of local women walking around looking for backpackers to do homestays, and one lady – Mumma K – approached us.
-She was lovely and seemed like she had lots of experience so we agreed we would go with her tomorrow.
+We bartered down from 120,000 to 80,000 dong per person, but only on the condition we didn’t tell anyone else the price.
+While we finished our coffees we could see lots of local women walking around looking for backpackers to do homestays, and one lady called Mumma K approached us.
+She was lovely and seemed like she had lots of experience doing homestays so we agreed we would meet her the following day.
 She gave us ribbon bracelets in exchange for our word.
 The hotel lady returned and escorted us around the corner to the hotel, we checked in, showered and then made a plan for the day.

-Seeing as we had the whole day ahead of us, we rented motorbikes and drove into the countryside to visit some waterfalls (bikes were 100,000 per day and fuel 30-40,000).
+Seeing as we had the whole day ahead of us, we rented motorbikes and drove into the countryside to visit some waterfalls (bikes were 100,000d per day and fuel 30-40,000d).
 To be honest you could drive aimlessly and not actually visit anything but be just as stunned by the natural beauty of the place.
 Acres and acres of green, brown and yellow rice paddies, rivers and little villages populated with enthic people doing their daily work.
-The drive is amazing too, and although many stretches of the road are upturned with rocks and potholes, it’s an easy drive as long as you’re careful.
-Note: failing to dodge a pothole makes the brain hurt a little.
-We stopped several times and just stood there to absorb the view.
-Sorry, I’m babbling on again!
+Many stretches of the road are upturned with rocks and potholes, but it’s a smooth drive as long as you’re mindful.
+Note: failing to dodge potholes really hurts your brain.
+We stopped several times and just stood at the side of the road to take it all in.

 Silver Falls was the first stop.
 The entrance fee is 30,000 and it’s 10,000 to park your bike.
 It’s not a tough walk to the top and there’s a nice bridge where you can stand in view of the top and the bottom.
 The waterfall isn’t spectacular but it’s very pretty and for the price it’s definitely worth a visit.